Minimal logic

 Minimal logic, or minimal calculus, is a symbolic logic system originally developed by Ingebrigt Johansson under the name "Minimalkalkül".
-It is an intuitionistic and paraconsistent logic that rejects both the law of the excluded middle as well as the principle of explosion (ex falso quodlibet).
-Therefore, neither of the following two derivations are valid in minimal logic:
+It is a paraconsistent logic weaker than intuitionistic logic that rejects the principle of explosion (ex falso quodlibet), according to which any statement can be proven from a contradiction, as well as the law of the excluded middle.
+In comparison, intuitionistic logic, like most constructive logics, only rejects the law of excluded middle.

+As such, neither of the following two derivations are valid for all propositions $A$ and $B$ in minimal logic: